LeeChang-Soo/Algorithmic_Bitcoin_Trading/README.md

 In selecting a model or ensemble of models to use in predicting the price of Bitcoin, I first turned to Facebook’s latest creation, [Prophet](https://facebookincubator.github.io/prophet/static/prophet_paper_20170113.pdf).
 Prophet is a time-series forecasting module, that, according to Facebook, “has been a key piece to improving Facebook’s ability to create a large number of trustworthy forecasts used for decision-making and product features.”

 At its core, Prophet ostensibly provides a number of benefits beyond simple linear regression including options to model weekly and yearly seasonality (e.g., school vs. vacation schedules), account for important holidays, specify changepoints where changes in time series are expected (e.g., new product launch), and more.
-Further, Prophet can handle “a reasonable number” of missing values and large outliers, as well as nonlinear growth curves in which a trends hits a natural limit or saturates.
+Further, Prophet can handle “a reasonable number” of missing values and large outliers, as well as nonlinear growth curves in which a trend hits a natural limit or saturates.
 Although Prophet looks promising, I was unable to tune the Prophet model to predict with better accuracy than the regression models available from SciKit-Learn.

 #### Figure 10.
 Prophet Prediction Accuracy Compared to LassoCV from SciKit-Learn
 <p align="center">Prophet<br>